 Marion Day lives in the outer Pelorus Sound in the Marlborough Sounds.
 She has been writing for ten years.
 In the first five, she had several published books – but her greatest achievement was Injun Joe, The Legend of Smoking Joe Collins (The Halcyon Press 2013), a biography which made the top ten in the Nielsen’s bestseller list and Whitcoulls’ top five sports books list.
 Injun Joe underwent three reprints and has been out of print since 2016.

-Marion has also won adult and children’s story competitions, including being shortlisted in the annual Joy Cowley Awards.
+Marion has also won adult and children’s story competitions, including being shortlisted in the annual Joy Cowley Awards 2011.
 One of her pre-teen stories has been included in the ESA’s New Zealand textbook for secondary school students –Level 1 Literacy Learning Workbook.
-Another success was as winner of the New Zealand Rural Women’s/MPI short story and photographic competition, which saw her in Parliament to accept her award from the Honourable Nick Smith.
+She has children’s stories published in anthologies.